Dours-d/ifundawitch/README.md

 # ifundawitch
-a CryptoKitties project about past and current witches whom value for humanity was greatly misunderstood.
+a CryptoKitties project about past and current witches whom values towards humanity was greatly misunderstood.
+Ifundawitch is not a project for valuing eccentricity or non-conformism.
+It's rather a project for understanding society past and present flaws that pushes creativeness into it's bounderies and triggers the necessity of an individual to built autonomous self-sustaining and authenticly natural projects for freedom.